Submodular Learning and Covering with Response-Dependent Costs: Introduction

 \section{Introduction}

 We consider interactive learning and covering problems, a term introduced in \citet{GuilloryBi10}.
 In these problems, there is an algorithm that interactively selects actions and receives a response for each action.
 Its goal is to achieve an objective, whose value depends on the actions it selected, their responses, and the state of the world.
-The state of the world, which is unknown to the algorithm, also determines the response to each action.
+The state of the world, which is unknown to the algorithm, determines the response to each action.
 The algorithm incurs a cost for every action it performs.
 The goal is to have the total cost incurred by the algorithm as low as possible.

 Many real-world problems can be formulated as interactive learning and covering problems.
-These include pool-based active learning problems \citep{MccallumNi98short,Dasgupta04short}, maximizing the influence of marketing in a social network \citep{GuilloryBi10}, interactive sensor placement \cite{GolovinKr11} and document summarization \cite{LinBi11} with interactive user feedback.
+For instance, in pool-based active learning problems \citep{MccallumNi98,Dasgupta04}, each possible action is a query of the label of an example, and the goal is to identify the correct mapping from examples to labels out of a given set of possible mappings.
+Another example is maximizing the influence of marketing in a social network \citep{GuilloryBi10}.
+In this problem, an action is a promotion sent to specific user, and the goal is to make sure all users of a certain community are affected by the promotion, either directly or via their friends.
+There are many other applications for interactive algorithms.
+As additional examples, consider interactive sensor placement \cite{GolovinKr11} and document summarization \cite{LinBi11} with interactive user feedback.

 Interactive learning and covering problems cannot be solved efficiently in general \citep{NemhauserWoFi78,Wolsey82}.
 Nevertheless, many such problems can be solved near-optimally by efficient algorithms, when the functions that map the sets of actions to the total reward are \emph{submodular}.